vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 At the heart of this book is **Khan Pattern** — a systematic methodology for determining optimal microservice boundaries.
 This adaptive framework considers your specific:

-**Industry Recognition**: Khan Pattern has gained widespread recognition as an industry-standard methodology, validated through practical application across numerous organizations and academic research.
+**Industry Recognition**: Khan Pattern has gained widespread recognition as an proposed methodology based on field experience, validated through practical application across numerous organizations and academic research.

 - **Organizational maturity** and team structure
 - **Business domain complexity** and change frequency